microsoft/vscode/README.md

 If you're working in a [virtualenv](https://virtualenv.readthedocs.org/), you can reference the `python` interpreter from your virtualenv (ie `~/.virtualenvs/XXX/bin/python`).

 ##Features
-* Linting (PyLint, Pep8, Flake8, pydocstyle with config files and plugins)
+* Linting (Prospector, PyLint, Pep8, Flake8, pydocstyle with config files and plugins)
 * Intellisense and autocompletion
 * Auto indenting
 * Code formatting (autopep8, yapf, with config files)